Iván García Guerra

-Iván García Guerra (San Pedro de Macorís, Dominican Republic, February 26, 1938) is a Dominican theater actor, narrator, journalist, playwright, professor and director of theater.
-In 2015 he won the highest distinction granted by the Soberano Awards.
+Iván García Guerra (February 26, 1938 – March 22, 2025) was a Dominican theater actor, narrator, journalist, playwright, academic and director of theater.
+In 2015, he won the highest distinction granted by the Soberano Awards.

-In honor of the actor Arisleyda Beard, on January 5, 2010, he founded the Iván García theater school and performance hall theater-school in the city of Puerto Plata.
+In honor of him, Arisleyda Beard, on January 5, 2010 founded the Iván García theater school and performance hall theater-school in the city of Puerto Plata.

 Career

-He began as a theater actor in 1955 with The Great Theater of the World in the role of "El Pobre".
+Guerra began as a theater actor in 1955 with The Great Theater of the World in the role of "El Pobre".
 His theatrical experiences comprise, in addition to all the stage techniques, acting, directing, dramaturgy and teaching staff.
 The first play he directed was Julius Caesar by William Shakespeare, in 1958.
 And his first dramatic creation, Beyond the Search, premiered at the 1st Dominican Theater Festival, held in Fine Arts in 1963.

-He has published four books that include some of his pieces: Beyond the Search, Iván García Guerra Theater, Andrómaca and Portraits of a War; plus a storybook War is not for us, and Narrative anthology, which brings together thirty-one stories selected from their collections While dawn did not come, The sunset of Pisces, Tales of hidden hope, Easter, War is not for us, Trilogy, Twentieth Century and The Great Tale, autobiography in seven parts.
-Also a work about Dominican history: Pilgrimage, translated into English and edited in both languages.
+He had published four books that include some of his pieces: Beyond the Search, Iván García Guerra Theater, Andrómaca and Portraits of a War; plus a storybook War is not for us, and Narrative anthology, which brings together thirty-one stories selected from their collections While dawn did not come, The sunset of Pisces, Tales of hidden hope, Easter, War is not for us, Trilogy, Twentieth Century and The Great Tale, autobiography in seven parts.
+Also, a work about Dominican history: Pilgrimage, translated into English and edited in both languages.
 Some of his plays and stories have been collected in Spanish, Argentine, Mexican, Venezuelan and German anthologies.
 His books are currently in the process of being published: Performance Manual, Direction Manual, Dramaturgy Manual, History of World Theater, History of Dominican Theater, Inferred History of Performance, an Encyclopedic Dictionary of Dominican Theater, a selection of new texts for theater, and Theater in verse and theatrical verses.
-Also a poetic anthology: Screams and Meditations.
+Also, a poetic anthology: Cries and Meditations.